Improving building energy management for Scapa UK

 Solution

-Ylem worked closely with Scapa UK to understand the processes and the operations of the site, and to identify the key areas which offered significant scope for energy cost savings.The main site gas and electric meters were incorporated into the new system, with live dashboard pages now available to management offering real time system status updates and automated reports so that savings can be maximised.
+The main site gas and electric meters were incorporated into the new system, with live dashboard pages now available to management offering real time system status updates and automated reports so that savings can be maximised.

-It was important to keep disruption at a minimum during installation, so as not to interfere with the normal production processes.
 The system infrastructure and controls were installed alongside existing panels, which meant the system could be seamlessly changed over during a plant shut down and disruption was therefore kept to a minimum.

 • Two people shaking hands

-Having successfully used Ylem’s energy management system (EMS) at a previous company, I decided to introduce them to Scapa.
-The M&T platform and new EMS system in conjunction with the expertise from the Ylem energy analysts have enabled us to focus on running our factory while Ylem provides us with specific energy-saving initiatives.
+Having successfully used YLEM’s energy management system (EMS) at a previous company, I decided to introduce them to Scapa.
+The M&T platform and new EMS system in conjunction with the expertise from the YLEM energy analysts have enabled us to focus on running our factory while YLEM provides us with specific energy-saving initiatives.
 The net result has been tangible energy savings that continue to drive business outcomes for Scapa Ashton Under Lyne.
 We see the EMS system and energy reporting as a key driver in all future energy-saving initiatives.

 Adrian Rowbotham — Engineering Manager